chr1shr/am205_examples/README.md

 http://iacs-courses.seas.harvard.edu/courses/am205/

 This Git repository contains example codes from the course.
-The codes are primarily written in Python, and make use of several commonly-used libraries
+The codes are primarily written in Python, and make use of several commonly-used libraries:

-- NumPy for numerical linear algebra (www.numpy.org)
+- [NumPy](https://numpy.org) for numerical linear algebra
-- SciPy for scientific routines and algorithms (www.scipy.org)
+- [SciPy](https://scipy.org) for scientific routines and algorithms
-- Matplotlib for graphing and visualization (matplotlib.org)
+- [Matplotlib](https://matplotlib.org) for graphing and visualization

+In addition, a number of programs output data to text in a format that can be read by the freeware plotting program [Gnuplot](http://gnuplot.info).

 ## Organization
 The course is divided into six units: